ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 * Since ``ExplicitLevelImports`` is essentially useless when ``TemplateHaskell`` is disabled, we could have ``ExplicitLevelImports`` imply ``TemplateHaskell``.
-There is at least one case where this would be harmful: users may which to enable ``ExplicitLevelImports`` globally for their project, but only carefully enable ``TemplateHaskell`` for a small number of modules.
+There is at least one case where this would be harmful: users may wish to enable ``ExplicitLevelImports`` globally for their project, but only carefully enable ``TemplateHaskell`` for a small number of modules.